top of page

 Difficulties of self-practice

 The benefits far outweigh the difficulties and the latter can be overcome by… more practice!
-The more you self-practise, the more you get to know your resistances, and how to overcome them.
-Plus, attending regular guided self-practice classes will give you tools to address these hindrances.
+The more self-practice you do, the more you get to know your resistances, and how to deal with them.
+Plus, attending regular guided self-practice classes will give you tools to address these hindrances (see below).

 • Not knowing what to practise.
-This is where learning a sequence or more than one helps.
+This is where the Ashtanga system excels.
+But you can learn other sequences, if that's where you wish to operate.
 Working with an experienced teacher here is important as they will guide you through each posture and provide modifications you can work on at home.

 • Not having enough time.
-You can practise for as little as 5 minutes to 2 hours.
+How much time is enough time?
+It depends!
+One day it might have to be 20 minutes, another 2 hours.
 You will find the time when you realise what you’re missing if you don’t.

 • Not knowing how often to practise.
-When you are starting out on self-practice you can begin with 15 minutes once a week, plus attending your weekly guided self-practice class.
+Everyday?
+Yes, if that suits you.
+But when you are starting out on self-practice you can begin with 15 minutes once a week, plus attending your weekly guided self-practice class.
 Then you can increase to 20 minutes twice a week.
 Later on you can proceed on to 30 minutes three times a week, and so on.
-You should always consult with your teacher when you have doubts regarding this.

 The guided self-practice classes are your chance to check in with your teacher and to bring your practice to a new level.